lindbrook/cholera/README.md

     location of the Broad Street pump.
   - Adds two aggregate time series fatalities data sets, taken from the Vestry report.
+  - With ‘cholera’ version 0.7.0, support for parallel computation now includes Windows in addition to Linux and macOS.

 #### getting started